ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **[2-home-hold-go-up.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-home-hold-go-up.lua)**

 - Changes the long-press behaviour of the home button so that it navigates up one folder instead of opening the default nested folders menu.
+Short tap has the default behavior, takes you to the home folder.

 ### **[2-home-short-up-long-home.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-home-short-up-long-home.lua)**